mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 which npx
 ```

-## 1. **Using MCP servers with ADK agents (ADK as an MCP client)**
+## 1. **Using MCP servers with ADK agents (ADK as an MCP client) in `adk web` **

 This section shows two examples of using MCP servers with ADK agents.
-This is the most common integration pattern.
+This is the **most common** integration pattern.
 Your ADK agent needs to use functionality provided by an existing service that exposes itself as an MCP Server.

 ### `MCPToolset` class